FlyingEwok/install-jdk-on-steam-deck/README.md

 - **Press Enter**: Accept the recommended latest version (JDK 24 in this example)
 - **Choose a number**: Select any specific version as your default
 - **Latest is recommended**: The script automatically identifies and recommends the highest version number

+**Re-running with existing versions:**
+If you run the script to install a JDK version that's already installed, the script will:

+1. **Detect existing installation**: Skip the download and installation process
+2. **Update environment variables**: Refresh your `.profile` with all currently installed JDKs
+3. **Prompt for default selection**: Allow you to change which version is your default

+This means you can re-run the script at any time to change your default Java version or refresh your environment setup.

 How to uninstall it
 ===================